kexinzhao/Paddle_benchmark/float16_benchmark.md

 ## Total time
-All times are in ms (millisecond) averaged over 1000 iterations tested on a single Nvidia V100 GPU
+All times are in ms (millisecond) averaged over 1000 iterations tested on a single Nvidia V100 GPU with respective to different mini-batch(mb) sizes.
-<br><br>
 <br><br>

 Vgg16 on imagenet (flowers data set: image.shape = [3, 224, 224]):